sammydowds/next-blog/notes/update_april_2023.md

 I read [The Chaos Machine by Max Fisher](https://www.amazon.com/Chaos-Machine-Inside-Social-Rewired/dp/031670332X).
 It highlights the history and potential issues of algorithms driving platforms.
 I found it to be a solid read.

 After reading that, I started on [The Delusions of Crowds by William J. Bernstein](https://www.amazon.com/Delusions-Crowds-Why-People-Groups/dp/0802157092).
 I would say its good so far, but at times can be a bit too in depth on the history of things.
-I would classify it as a _good_ book so far though.

 ## Learning